 The amount of chocolate you use should weigh twice as much the amount of cream you use.
 If I was using 100g of heavy cream, I would use 200g of dark chocolate.

 Usually after about 2 minutes of heat, all the chocolate is melted.
-Once the mixture is fully incorporated, I place plastic wrap over the top of the ganache, and let it sit overnight.
-Before adding the room temperature ganache to a cake, I give it a slow stir with a spatula.
+Once the mixture is fully incorporated, place plastic wrap over the top of the ganache, and let it sit overnight (or at least a few hours).

 For this cake, I added a touch of black gel food coloring to make a gothic ganache!!

 You can use the same techniques to smooth ganache that are used to smooth buttercream!
 You can also pipe with ganache!!

 I like to use about two bags of chocolate chips to make enough ganache to cover a 7 or 8 inch cake (made with 4 layers).